 Snakes are my biggest fear.
-Therefore it would make sense for my scariest experience to be when I was going to the toilet and a little green snake appeared by my ankles, causing me to wake the entire campsite up with my scream.
-However, this isn’t the time that I will tell you about.
+Therefore it would make sense for my scariest experiences to be about a little green snake appearing by my ankles while on the toilet, right?
+Unfortunately, no.

-While I was in South Africa, there were plenty of animals that made me feel uncomfortable and worried, especially when they got too close.
+While I was in South Africa, there were plenty of animals that made me feel uncomfortable and worried.
 However, there were 2 times on the trip where my heart was in my throat and I feel as if I should mention both of these, as they were terrifying for me.

 I did more then just see them though.
 Both of my experiences happened on the same night (how unfortunate) and between the times of 12am and 3am.
 We had an emergency lion call up (lions were darted and transported, its typically done at night as it is safer and more comfortable for them) so we had to drive pretty damn fast to get to where we needed to be, so we could introduce these lions.